Graduate Program in Pharmacology and Physiology

 Faculty and Research Interests

 Our faculty are involved in multiple research projects with funding from the NIH, private foundations and pharmaceutical companies.
-The Pharmacology and Physiology faculty's interests and research endeavors demonstrate the rich and diverse breadth of the department and the many opportunities for research and collaborative opportunities.
+The Department of Pharmacology and Physiology faculty's interests and research endeavors demonstrate the rich and diverse breadth of the department and the many opportunities for research and collaborative opportunities.
 As many of the distinctions between scientific disciplines have blurred, we are fortunate to have close relationships with the other basic science departments within the medical school, with students pursuing cross-disciplinary research and coursework in those departments.
 The department has also recently initiated a graduate level program in drug discovery and development that provides additional opportunities for faculty and students from both a scientific and career options perspective to understand the biotechnology and pharmaceutical industry and to meet many of the leaders in the field who participate in this program.
 Many of those individuals are members of our adjunct faculty.

-General Information about the Graduate Program
+General Information About the Graduate Program

 Courses for the Graduate Program in Pharmacology and Physiology